Amnezichat/Amnezichat_Web/README.md

 - Server runs even on cheapest hardware

-- Each message is stored encrypted in server's RAM and wiped after 24 hours
+- Each message is stored encrypted in server's RAM and wiped after 10 minutes

-- All traffic is routed over Tor/I2P network by default
+- Tor/I2P routing support

 - Docker support